ciohash/lostfound-ml/README.md

 You can paste these into your Streamlit UI:

-🔹 Test Case 1 — Lost Backpack
+🔹 Test Case 1 — Lost Keychain
-Description: A black backpack with two side pockets and laptop space.
+Description: Keychain (black) lost near walkway.
 Category: Bag
-Location lost: Library
+Location lost: walkway
 Time lost: 2025-02-18 14:30
-Brand: HP
+Brand: Samsung

 🔹 Test Case 2 — Lost Water Bottle
 Description: Blue metal bottle with a dent at the bottom.